Early intervention in psychosis: Early psychosis treatment teams

 Multidisciplinary clinical teams providing an intensive case management approach for the first three to five years.
+These early intervention teams are designed to serve 14-35 year olds in the early stages of schizophrenia.
 The approach is similar to assertive community treatment, but with an increased focus on the engagement and treatment of this previously untreated population and the provision of evidence based, optimal interventions for clients in their first episode of psychosis.
 For example, the use of low-dose antipsychotic medication is promoted ("start low, go slow"), with a need for monitoring of side effects and an intensive and deliberate period of psycho-education for patients and families that are new to the mental health system.
 In addition, research showed that family intervention for psychosis (FIp) reduced relapse rates, hospitalization duration, and psychotic symptoms along with increasing functionality in first-episode psychosis (FEP) up to 24 months.
 Interventions to prevent a further episodes of psychosis (a "relapse") and strategies that encourage a return to normal vocation and social activity are a priority.
 There is a concept of phase specific treatment for acute, early recovery and late recovery periods in the first episode of psychosis.